taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [browser-use](https://github.com/gregpr07/browser-use) - Open-Source Web Automation library with any LLM
  * [Auto_Jobs_Applier](https://github.com/aihawk-co/auto_jobs_applier) - Auto_Jobs_Applier by AIHawk is an Agen that automates  the jobs application process.
 Utilizing artificial intelligence, it enables users to apply for multiple jobs in an automated and personalized way.
  * [Auto_Jobs_Applier_AI_Agent](https://github.com/aihawk-co/auto_jobs_applier_ai_agent) - Auto_Jobs_Applier_AI_Agent by AIHawk is an AI Agent that automates  the jobs application process.
 Utilizing artificial intelligence, it enables users to apply for multiple jobs in an automated and personalized way.
+ * [zsh_codex](https://github.com/tom-doerr/zsh_codex) - This is a ZSH plugin that enables you to use OpenAI's Codex AI in the command line.
+ * [Auto_Jobs_Applier_AI_Agent](https://github.com/aihawk-foss/auto_jobs_applier_ai_agent) - Auto_Jobs_Applier_AI_Agent by AIHawk is an AI Agent that automates  the jobs application process.
+Utilizing artificial intelligence, it enables users to apply for multiple jobs in an automated and personalized way.

 ## CLIs